Share this article

 • Size: Female Boxer dogs reach 23.5 inches at the shoulder and weigh around 60 pounds, while males reach 25 inches and weigh up to 70 pounds.

-• Character: These cuties are playful, energetic and loving.
-They’re great around children, can get on with other pets and make for the perfect furry companion for any active household.
+• Character: Playful, energetic and loving.
+They’re great around children, can get on with other pets and make for the perfect furry friend for any active household.

-• Health needs and grooming: Their short, slick coat needs minimal grooming - just a quick brush once a week to help with shedding, nail clipping and ear cleaning will do the job.
+• Health needs and grooming: Their short, slick coat needs minimal grooming - just a quick brush once a week to help with shedding, along with nail clipping and ear cleaning.

-• Energy levels: Boxer dogs are pretty energetic - they’re ex-hunting dogs so love exercise, walkies, challenges and games.
+• Energy levels: Boxers are high-energy dogs - they’re ex-hunting dogs so love exercise, walkies, challenges and games.

-• Intelligence: Their working past means they’re a great choice for the service dogs of today.
+• Intelligence: Their working dog history means they’re a great choice for the service dogs of today.
 Boxers also love agility training and playing games to keep those intelligent minds stimulated.

 • Barking/howling: Boxers aren’t prone to excessive barking or howling.
-With the right training and socialisation, you shouldn’t have a noise problem with these cuties.
+With the right training and socialization, you shouldn’t have a noise problem.

 What do Boxers look like?